 Need of effective Business Models to drive Process Re-Engineered Projects in competitive business world!!

-How a complex Business Models can impact the organisation
+How a complex Business Models/Process can impact the organisation

-The original business model, that many companies still use today, rests on the basic principle that workers have fewer, non complex tasks, which are completed within a large process line.
-This model allows workers to focus on single tasks that are connected to a more complex process.
+The original Business model/Process, that many companies still use today, rests on the basic principle that workers have fewer, non complex tasks, which are completed within a large process line.
+This business model allows workers to focus on single tasks that are connected to a more complex process.
 To reap the benefit from this approach, companies have to accept inconveniences, inefficiencies and higher costs.

-In reengineering, to meet demands for quality service, flexibility and low cost, processes must be made simple.
-Below depicts the themes, which spring from reengineering projects.
+In re-engineering, to meet demands for quality service, flexibility and low cost, processes must be made simple.
+Below depicts the business model themes, which spring from re-engineering projects.

-How an Business Consultant could help in redefining the right Business Model
+How an Business Consultant could help in redefining the right Business Model/Process

 As illustrated above, Process Reengineering radically changes the work environment.
 Individual processes are combined to gain efficiencies and productivity.
 Workers are allowed to make decisions on the spot to eliminate process roadblocks and increase speed to market.